-Today’s customer wants both; pretty graphics and tight content that answers questions.
+Today’s customer wants both; pretty graphics and authoritative content that answers questions.
 They’re not looking for flowery language.
 Visitors to your blog don’t care about what your team had for breakfast.
 Rather, they want to see case studies, product introductions, and user tips.

 In short, they want your website to be a one-stop experience that answers questions and addresses concerns.
 By the way, differentiate content from sales collateral.
 The consumer isn’t interested in what you printed on your paper brochure for the trade show.
 They want to see actual answers to their questions.